"One had to be Newton to realize that the Moon is falling, when everyone sees that it doesn't fall." - P. Vallery, 1966

 7. Put these times in proper order

-a) Earth orbital period, Lunar orbital period, Earth rotational period, age of Earth, age of Universe.
+a) Earth orbital period, Lunar orbital period, Earth rotational period, age of Earth,

 b) Age of Universe, age of Earth, Earth orbital period, Lunar orbital period, Earth rotational period.